 The 2015 approved WP&B for the ERDPSA reflects a positive cash flow generated for the Bahar Energy 80% interest in the Bahar project with SOA funding its 20% share.
-As such, the Company has not made a 2015 loan commitment to fund Bahar Energy other than for its share of the TPR1 bonus obligation of Bahar Energy in the amount of \$2.0 million (\$667 thousand net to the Company's interest).
+As such, the Company has not made a 2015 loan commitment to fund Bahar Energy other than for its share of the joint venture's TPR1 bonus obligation in the amount of \$2.0 million (\$667 thousand net to the Corporation's interest) paid to the State Oil Fund of the Republic of Azerbaijan in May 2015.